“Where will I get my income from once I no longer receive a paycheck?”

 4Guarantees are based on the claims-paying ability of the issuing insurance company.

-The TriggerPoint™ Portfolio Strategy is implemented using the WFAFN Fundamental Choice Program.
-Fees for Fundamental Choice program include advisory fees and trading.
+The TriggerPoint™ Portfolio Strategy.
+Fees for this program include advisory fees and trading.
 Fees are based on assets in the account and are assessed quarterly.
 Advisory accounts are not designed for excessively traded or inactive accounts, and may not be suitable for all investors.
 During periods of lower trading activity, your costs might be lower if our compensation were based on commissions.
-Please carefully review the WFAFN advisory disclosure document for a full description of services, including fees and expenses.
+Please carefully review the advisory disclosure document for a full description of services, including fees and expenses.
 The minimum account size for this program is $50,000.
-Stocks offer long term growth potential, but may fluctuate more and provide less current income than other investments.
+Stocks offer long-term growth potential but may fluctuate more and provide less current income than other investments.
 An investment in the stock market should be made with an understanding of the risks associated with common stocks, including market fluctuations.